 To make bags you need a sturdy fabric which looks good.
-The home decorating fabrics available in the upholstery section of the fabric store, the ones used for making upholstery covers and draperies, fits this criteria very well – they are naturally thick heavy weight fabrics, with enough structure for an upright bag.
+The home decorating fabrics available in the upholstery section of the fabric store, the ones used for making upholstery covers and draperies, fit these criteria very well – they are naturally thick heavyweight fabrics, with enough structure for an upright bag.

 Obviously, the number one choice for bag making because of the elegant looks but the reason why many people do not use it is because it is more expensive and it is also a little tricky to sew leather.

 You can buy cowhides in heavy or medium weights for making bags- buy small sizes for making it affordable.
 Lambskin is a finer variety of leather than cowhide but more expensive.
-Another options are pigskin and snakeskin, bison leather
+Other options are pigskin and snakeskin, bison leather

 3. Synthetic Leather & Synthetic suede

 Synthetic leather is also called Faux leather – it is actually Polyurethane (PU) with the look of original leather.
 It is so much more inexpensive than leather.
 Faux leather is water-resistant and easy to maintain.

-Bonded leather is leather made with grinded real leather scraps which is then spread on a polyurethane backing – it can look really like leather without being expensive.
+Bonded leather is leather made with ground real leather scraps which is then spread on a polyurethane backing – it can look really like leather without being expensive.
 Some will call it recycled leather or eco-friendly leather because of the way it is made, compared to real leather.

 Vinyl is one of the most used fabrics in commercial bag making.
 Clear vinyl is, as the name says, clear and see through – it can be used to make clear beach bags, cosmetic bags etc; Flannel backed vinyl fabric is another very commonly used bag material.
 It is even used without lining – the vinyl fabric is naturally glossy.
 Lightweight and wipe-clean care are its advantages.

 People can get confused with vinyl and fake leather – if it has a woven fabric backing you will know it is vinyl and not faux leather.